Shiphero/pr-commenter/README.md

 # pr-commenter

 A CLI app to manage a comment a Github PR based on content from stdin, files or environment variables.

-You can create a new comment, delete previous one of the same type or update the "current" one.
+You can create a new comment, hide previous one of the same type or update the "current" one.

-An special comment with metadata is added to the comment so it could be detected in a subsequent run and update or delete if needed.
+A hidden metadata is added to the comment so it could be detected in a subsequent run and update or delete if needed.

 ## Basic usage